LDMX-Software/daq/context/README.md

 having a container with the necessary software tools will help distribute the environment to developers in the collaboration.

+This docker file will also be a helpful guide to getting started on a new computer because it lists all of the mandatory requirements for building and running these software tools.

 ## Image

 The image is built off of the [Rogue docker image](https://hub.docker.com/r/tidair/rogue).